AI Screenr

 9/10 w:0.12

-Answers hit the specific scenario asked rather than pivoting to safer ground.
+Answers hit the specific scenario asked rather than moving to safer ground.
 When pressed, Alex stayed on the question instead of reframing.

 You asked about a prioritization call I regret.
 The honest answer is the customer-success dashboard — we built it, adoption was high, but the exec team never used the weekly digest we also shipped.
 I should have killed the digest in week two, not week six.